genouest/biomaj-watcher/README.md

 If you want to customize the theme, create a new theme CSS file (with an other name), and update the <link> reference to "_path_to_styles_/theme.css" to your new file in biomajwatcher/webapp/app/index.html.

-In index.html you can also add your logol, chnage header etc...
+In index.html you can also add your logo, change header, etc...

 # REST API